mochammadfarkhan/rusantara/README.md

   * Content-Type : mulitpart/form-data
   * Authorization : Bearer \<token\>

-  To get the token, you need to run `getIdToken` on the currrent logged in userr.
-Example code:
+  To get the token, you need to run `getIdToken` on the currrent logged in user in the client side.
+Example code on how to get the token:
   ```kotlin
   private fun getToken() {
     val firebaseUser = auth.currentUser